 As you set up virtual coffee chats and phone calls, you may find the conversations pique your interest in certain job postings.
 This opens the door to asking people in your network for personalized referrals.
 According to Careerbuilder, 82% of employers rated referrals as having the highest ROI, and many companies incentivize employers to be on the lookout for emerging talent by offering cash bonuses.

-When applying for data science jobs without experience, include a short summary section on your resume explaining your shift, using keywords, and listing courses you’ve taken, technical languages you’ve learned, and any project work you’ve completed, to frame your expanding data science skillset in the best possible light.
+When applying for data science jobs without experience, include a short summary section on your resume explaining your shift, using keywords, and listing courses you’ve taken, technical languages and complex algorithms you’ve learned, and any project work you’ve completed, to frame your expanding data science skillset in the best possible light.